 Depending on Google and Amazon to solve our core infrastructure problems allows StructionSite to focus on our customers and solving their problems.
 Google and Amazon employ teams of physical security staff and digital security engineers so we don’t have to.

 Read more about how each of our cloud providers solve security in general:

-We believe in developing native mobile experiences, not only for better performance but the well-known security enhancements that come with being able to leverage a mobile OS’s security protocols.
+We believe in developing native mobile experiences, not only for better performance but the well-known security enhancements that come with being able to leverage a mobile operating systems’ security protocols.

-We choose to develop on native iOS to leverage best-in-class security tools to minimize vulnerabilities that are only able when leveraging when using a native development framework.
+We choose to develop on native iOS to leverage best-in-class security tools to minimize vulnerabilities which can be exposed in non-native development frameworks.

 Upon customer request, we allow for storage, and transfer of all data between FedRAMP compliant servers for federal projects.